 Normalize your data.

 Compiling data from multiple sources requires a normalization step.
 For example, if you want to use data to solve a customer issue, you’ll find that not all data contains the same customer identifier.
 You will most likely need to connect the dots across data sources to create links between files.
 One file may contain a customer’s phone number, while another has an email address, and another a physical address, or account number or trouble ticket number.
 Don’t limit your data sources just because there is not a straightforward way to link data among files.
 Examine the data fields available in disparate data sources and build a map that allows multiple data sources to be linked together.
 There are tools, such as Hadoop, that facilitate the storage and processing of large data sets, including normalization.

 Prepare for data mining.

 Identify the metrics or facts you want to extract from the data.
 Think about the trends, patterns or anomalies that will provide answers to help solve your problem.
 Think about your data, which has now been assimilated and normalized, to identify the historical trends or patterns that will solve a current problem or predict future outcomes.
-For example, you may want to understand a customer’s experience as they move from an app, to the web, to social media to the call center – the frequency, the timing, the intervals of their contacts.
+For example, you may want to understand a customer’s experience as they move from an app to the web, to social media to the call center – the frequency, the timing, the intervals of their contacts.
 Coupled with that, you may want to understand if it was a sales or service issue driving the need for a contact.
-Furthermore you might be interested in knowing if there is a time of day, day of week or geographic pattern to the contacts.
+Furthermore, you might be interested in knowing if there is a time of day, day of the week or geographic pattern to the contacts.
 In this step, you’re identifying what to look for in the data.